eliottjohnson/Obsidian-Vault/Eliott/Find 3D models.md

 3) Click on SmarTeam and CAD Documents (ST Document)
 ![[Pasted image 20220818165636.png]]
 4) Enter the doc number

+Perhaps you need to add an empty space after the query

 ![[Pasted image 20220818165723.png]]

 5) Download STP files